Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • BTW taking photos of Marines outside the US Embassy is unbelievably forbidden!

 • Riding through the countryside in a Trabant with a couple of relatives.
 Who needs excess leg or elbow room?
-The mighty two-stroke engine had a lot of "oomph" as well (sort of).
+The mighty two-stroke engine sure had a lot of oomph.

 • At the movies: (1) Fritz Lang's Metropolis — increasing anxiety-attacks over having to speed-read silent-movie title cards in Hungarian.
-(2) A forró porno-film — badly dubbed by voice actors who were obviously bored, shown on a standard TV in a darkened basketball court, seated on fold-up wooden chairs.
+(2) A forró porno-film — badly dubbed by voice actors who were obviously bored, shown on a standard TV-set in a darkened basketball court, while seated on fold-up wooden chairs.

-• The Failure Of Contracts: A month after I leave Hungary, IBUSZ apply pressure on my uncle and aunt to get them to pay an extra amount for the rail ticket I bought to travel to Czechoslovakia.
+• The Failure Of Contracts: A month after leaving Hungary, IBUSZ apply pressure to my uncle and aunt to get them to pay an additional levy on the rail ticket I purchased to travel to Czechoslovakia.

 Moscow